-Some people automatically qualify for "Extra Help" and don't need to apply.
-Medicare mails a letter to people who automatically qualify for "Extra Help."

-You may be able to get "Extra Help" to pay for your prescription drug premiums and costs.
+If you automatically qualify for "Extra Help" Medicare will mail you a letter.
+You will not have to apply.
+If you do not automatically qualify you may be able to get "Extra Help" to pay for your prescription drug premiums and costs.
 To see if you qualify for getting "Extra Help," call:

 - 1-800-MEDICARE (1-800-633-4227).
-TTY users should call 1-877-486-2048, 24 hours a day/7 days a week; - The Social Security Office at 1-800-772-1213, between 7 am to 7 pm, Monday through Friday.
+TTY users should call 1-877-486-2048, 24 hours a day/7 days a week; - The Social Security Office at 1-800-772-1213, between 8 a.m. to 7 p.m., Monday through Friday.
 TTY users should call 1-800-325-0778 (applications); or - Your State Medicaid Office (applications) (See Section 6 of this chapter for contact information).

-If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has established a process that allows you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.
+If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has a process for you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.

-- If you are unable to provide the documentation described above and you believe that you may qualify for extra help, call Customer Service at the phone number printed on the back cover of this booklet and a representative will assist you. - When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
+• When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
 If you overpay your copayment, we will reimburse you.
 Either we will forward a check to you in the amount of your overpayment, or we will offset future copayments.
 If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
-If a state paid on your behalf, we may make payment directly to the state.
-Please contact Customer Service if you have questions (phone numbers are printed on the back cover of this booklet).
+If a state paid on your behalf, we may make the payment directly to the state.
+Please contact Member Services if you have questions.